IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    certain resources such as processors, ASICs, and switch fabric.

-   A network slice customer can configure customized topologies without any prior knowledge of the provider’s network and resource availability.
+   A network slice customer can configure customized topologies without any prior knowledge of the provider's network and resource availability.
 However, this could potentially make it difficult for the provider to understand and realize the topology.
 Alternatively, the provider may choose to describe the available resources and capabilities as an abstract topology and expose it to the customer prior to network slice requests.
 This can facilitate